-Under the Framework, the SIBL has been amended by including under the definition of “security” virtual assets that represent, are derivatives of, or can be converted into, securities listed in Schedule 1.
-This change is to ensure that virtual assets which should be considered securities are defined as such, by applying the well-established definition of SIBL to virtual assets.
+Under the Framework, the SIBA has been amended by including under the definition of “security” virtual assets that represent, are derivatives of, or can be converted into, securities listed in Schedule 1.
+This change is to ensure that virtual assets which should be considered securities are defined as such, by applying the well-established definition of SIBA to virtual assets.
 This seeks to minimise regulatory uncertainty.

 Licensing for virtual asset exchanges

 Under the Law and through updates to the Stock Exchange Act, a virtual asset trading platform can now obtain a licence and operate from within the Cayman Islands providing it only lists virtual assets.

 Licensing for custodians

 The Law has also introduced a specific licence for custodians of virtual assets.
 The Law includes disclosure requirements from the custodian as well as the ability of the authority to impose certain requirements around segregation of assets, insurance requirements and cyber security measures to ensure the protection of users of these services.

 Please see our Article on Registration of Virtual Asset Service Providers in the Cayman Islands